pasdam/docker-web-stack/README.md

 docker-compose up
 ```

-At this point you should be able to access:
+At this point you should be able to access the website at

-* the website at [localhost](http://localhost/): it should show a summary of the
+[localhost](http://localhost/): it should show a summary of the PHP config.
-  PHP config;
-* phpmyadmin at [localhost:8080](http://localhost:8080/): you can login using
-  `root` and the DB password in the env file created before.

 ## Legacy version